Learning Together Women’s Depression Group

 - Individual screening assessment

 - Individual counselling

 Services are available to all Italian Canadian women residing in the Greater Toronto area and York Region.

 Groups run every other Thursday.
 10:30 am to 12:00 pm

 There is $20.00 annual fee associated with the service.

-Learning Together is funded by the United Way of Greater Toronto.
+COSTI's Learning Together Women’s Depression Group is funded by the United Way Toronto & York Region.

 View Workshop Calendars

 Symptoms of Depression

 - Significant changes in appetite and weight over a short period of time